Bow and Sword in accord

 - Partially invoked by Golden Axe.
 The Amazon, Tyris Flare has a long-sword, but is the weakest of the three characters in combat, and is much better with her screen-clearing magic attacks.
 The Dwarf, Gilius Thunderhead, and Barbarian Ax Battler have quite a few more direct attacks, but weaker magic.

-- In The Legend of Zelda: The Wind Waker, The Legend Of Zelda Spirit Tracks, and The Legend Of Zelda Twilight Princess, Princess Zelda fires off Light Arrows to stun the final boss so that Link can slash away at it with his sword.
+- Averted in the early The Legend of Zelda series, played straight in the later games.
+In the first five games, Link wields Bow and Sword, in Accord, and Zelda uses a little magic (more in The Ocarina of Time, less in A Link to the Past, none at all in the others); in The Legend of Zelda: The Wind Waker, as well as Spirit Tracks, and Twilight Princess, Princess Zelda fires off Light Arrows to stun the final boss so that Link can slash away at it with his sword.

 - The relationship of Vanguard-Reyvateil as a Battle Couple in Ar tonelico series is this.
 Male vanguard attacks enemies at close range while female reyvateil shoots magic from afar.